 We’re going to assume that your law firm already has a GBP Listing set up.
 If not, go here to create a GBP listing.

 If you need assistance setting up your account, check out Google’s guide on setting up your GBP listing.

 Let’s get back to optimizing your listing.

-The first thing you want to do is make sure you update your business description.
+The first thing you want to do is make sure you update your law firm business description.
 You get 750 characters, so use them wisely.

-Write a brief description of your firm including your
+Write a brief description of your law firm, including your